psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - unexpected camera movement
 - duplicated effort
 - uncertain responsibility
-- assumptions that someone else is controlling the camera
+- assumptions that another operator is controlling the camera

-A Master Watcher operator may request or authorize a control transfer, but detailed camera control should normally remain with the assigned Watcher.
+The Master Watcher Operator may authorize or coordinate a control transfer, but detailed camera control should normally remain with the assigned Watcher Operator.

 ---

-## Control Handoff
+## Explicit Control Handoff

 A control handoff should be explicit and auditable.

 The handoff should identify:

-- sending Watcher
+- sending Watcher Operator
-- receiving Watcher
+- receiving Watcher Operator
 - camera or camera group
 - coordinate
+- local sector
 - zone
 - subject or event
 - current observation state